z2005lin/PS1_Lin/companion/README.md

 **When Should Humans Stay in the Loop?
 Maintaining Human Capability under Automation Risk**

 The current proposal is PS1 Version 2.
-Earlier Version 1 materials are retained to document the cumulative development of the project.

 ## Version 2 research question